Top 50 Business Tips

 19. Research why customers only bought once from you.
 Were they dissatisfied?
 Why?
 Examine your own business, ask for their views and improve it.

 20. Don't stand still.
 If your customers bought from you because you offered something new then they will go to a competitor just as easily.
-Come up with new ideas, offers and services to keep them interested.
+Come up with new ideas, offers, services to keep them interested.

 21. Which is the best of these:-

-A business that has one product it sells to 100 customers.
+A business that has one product it sells to 100 customer

 A business has 2 products it sells to 50 customers.